 Such minor modifications all make this latest Radius unchanged in character, but better in most ways.

-Extremely detailed delivery The Radius has always been an articulate performer and this new version is no different.
+The Radius has always been an articulate performer and this new version is no different.
 With a Goldring 2400 moving magnet cartridge (£180) in tow, it sounds agile and tuneful, digging up a mass of fine detail that much of its competition would ignore.

 This detail is organised in a cohesive and highly musical manner that draws the listener into the music.